aerogear/datasync-voyager/doc/api/api.md

-### Apollo Voyager Server API Documentation
+### Voyager Server API Documentation

-This API reference links to the individual API docs for each package in the Apollo Voyager Server Framework.
+This API reference links to the individual API docs for each package in the Voyager Server Framework.

 * [voyager-server]
 * voyager-audit